kuegi/defichain_maxi/ocean-client/README.md

 ### Reinvest pattern

 in the reinvest pattern, you can define how the DFI should be used in the reinvest.
-You can define a space seperated list of targets. each target has the pattern `token:percent:targetAddress` if there is no targetAddress given, the tokens stay in the wallet. collateral tokens that stay in the wallet get deposited to the vault automatically. the given percent is the part of the reinvest amount that should be used in this target. the sum of all percent-values must not be greater than 100.
+You can define a space or comma seperated list of targets. each target has the pattern `token:percent:targetAddressVault` if there is no targetAddress/Vault given, collateral tokens get deposited to the vault while normal tokens (including LM-Token) stay in your wallet. the given percent is the part of the reinvest amount that should be used in this target. the sum of all percent-values must not be greater than 100.
 If the sum of all given percent numbers is below 100, the remaining percent are equally distributed among all targets without defined percent.

 If the token is a LP token, the DFI get swapped 50:50 to the two needed tokens and added to the pool. resulting LP tokens can be send to a targetAddress.

+For collateralTokens the targetAddressVault can be a vault-id.
+Then the tokens are deposited to this vault.

+For easier usage you can use `wallet` or `vault` as shortcut for your own address and vault.

 examples:

 * `DFI` : full reinvest as DFI into the vault
 * `DFI DUSD` : half of the amount gets swapped to DUSD, DFI and DUSD get deposited to the vault
+* `DFI DUSD::wallet` : half of the amount gets swapped to DUSD, DFI get deposited to the vault, DUSD stay in the wallet
-* `BTC:10:df1address1 TSLA:15 BTC-DFI:8 SPY-DUSD:20:otheraddress DFI USDT`: 10% swapped to BTC and sent to df1address1, 15% swapped to TSLA and kept in wallet, 8% swapped half to BTC and put into BTC-DFI pool, 20% swapped to SPY and DUSD and the LP-token send to otheraddress, rest (47%) split in DFI and USDT both deposited to the vault.
+* `BTC:10:df1address1 TSLA:15 BTC-DFI:8 SPY-DUSD:20:otheraddress DFI USDT::someVault`: 10% swapped to BTC and sent to df1address1, 15% swapped to TSLA and kept in wallet, 8% swapped half to BTC and put into BTC-DFI pool, 20% swapped to SPY and DUSD and the LP-token send to otheraddress, rest (47%) split in DFI (deposited to own vault) and USDT (deposited to `someVault`)

 ## Advanced usage
 Besides having parameters in the AWS ParameterStore, there is the possibility to set environment variables on a AWS Lambda execution.